-Reflective learning is something that takes time.
-It demands thought and effort.
-Unfortunately, we know that our days can become riddled with busy work and mindless tasks.
-We don’t get a chance to internalize experience and skills acquired and put our puzzle pieces together.
-In other words, we often don’t get to reflect.
+Reflective learning is something that takes time and that demands thought and effort.
+Obviously, we don’t always get a chance to internalize experience and skills acquired and put our puzzle pieces together.
+In other words, we often don’t get to reflect and ask questions of ourselves such as:

 A Closer Look at Reflective Learning